Bringing Joy into Business

 Reward yourself for having completed the task to a degree commensurate with the accomplishment.

-Practice pleasure.
+Practice following your bliss.
 Continually make vows to fully immerse yourself in whatever you're doing.

 Because the more deeply we enjoy and immerse in whatever we're doing, the more we become enraptured by being, the more lovely and magnetic our aura becomes and the more love flows our way.